mitoop/x-crypto/README.md

 # X Crypto

 A PHP package for managing and creating token instances for various blockchains.
-This package provides a unified interface for interacting with different tokens (ERC20, BEP20, etc.) across various blockchain networks.
+This package provides a unified interface for interacting with different tokens (`ERC20`, `BEP20`, `Polygon`, `TRC20`, etc.) across various blockchain networks.

 ## Features